Midges in Scotland: The Worst Places & Best Repellents

 Also, there is research suggesting that increasing the strength from 50% to 100% does not significantly improve performance, and while high-content DEET works extremely well as a midge repellent, it’s known to irritate the skin of some people.

+I’ve only got great things to say about this stuff and I love the fact it actually moisturizes the skin at the same time as offering protection, and it smells nice too.
 If I had to pick between the two I’d say go with Smidge, but if you can’t find a stockist or you don’t like shopping on Amazon just get any generic DEET spray instead.

 There’s one other product I want to mention that I always thought was an old wives tale until I went for a walk on the Isle of Arran.
 I had foolishly left my can of Smidge in the caravan and the midges were in a biting frenzy on the island, but luckily my other half had a bottle of Avon Skin So Soft with her.

-I was sceptical the lotion would actually do anything, but lo and behold…it did!
-Midges seemed to be repelled just as much as when I use a dedicated insect spray, plus it smells quite nice and didn’t leave my skin feeling oily.
+I was sceptical that the lotion would do anything, but lo and behold, it did!
+Midges seemed to be repelled just as much as when I use a dedicated insect spray, plus it smells quite nice and doesn’t leave skin feeling oily.
+The moisturising lotion appears to deter midges for around 3–4 hours, so it’s not as long-lasting as dedicated repellents, but it’s not exactly a hardship to reapply it either.

 If it’s any recommendation, a bottle of Avon Skin So Soft is now a permanent fixture in my travel bag.